June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 </div>
 <a href="Racial_Comparison.png" target="_blank">View Image in New Tab</a>

-### However, the disparity between races is actually greater in Canada than the United States.
+# The Racial Disparity is Greater in Canada than the United States.

-To show this, we can divide the rates for the three demographic groups by the total rate for each country.
-This will tell us how many times more likely a Black or Indigenous individual is to die at the hands of police-involved death than is "typical" for the country.
+Dividing the rates for the three demographic groups by the total rate for each country will tell us how many times more likely a Black or Indigenous individual is to die in a police encounter than is "typical" for the country.

-We can see that Indigenous and Black Canadians respectively are 3.8 and 2.4 times more likely to be victims than the national average.

 <div style="overflow: hidden;
   padding-top: 56.25%;